isaacg1/isaacg1.github.io/_posts/2024-03-26-trans-brainworms.md

 and when it happens doesn't say anything about how real a trans person is.
 You don't have to be perfect to be trans.
 You can be messy and complicated -- basically everyone is.

+This is really a special case of the more general brainworm, "I don't resemble an idealized picture of who a trans person is".
+Other instances of that pattern of brainworm include:

+* ✨ I don't want all the medical stuff (e.g. I don't want bottom surgery), so I can't be trans.
+No, trans people don't need medical stuff to be trans, and are allowed to want or not want whatever they please.

+* I'm attracted to women (if transfem) or men (if transmasc), so I can't be trans.
+No, gay and lesbian and bi (and ace) trans people are real and valid.

+* ✨ I don't feel like a women (if transfem) or a man (if transmasc), so I can't be trans.
+You can be nonbinary!
+Or reject labels altogether and not even call yourself trans but still do gender-affirming stuff!

+* I like some things relating to my assigned gender, so I can't be trans.
+There's no purity test for transness.
+You don't have to 100% accept or reject anything.
+You don't need to perfectly match a stereotype to be real.

+At the end of the day, the idealized picture doesn't resemble actual real-world trans people, and it doesn't need to resemble you.

 ### ✨ I'm just a boring cis straight person, nothing interesting going on here